Arrest made in 'Mrs. Doubtfire' arson in San Francisco

-Police on Wednesday arrested a woman suspected of setting small fires at the San Francisco home featured in the 1993 Robin Williams comedy "Mrs. Doubtfire," in what may have been a dispute between a former patient and the physician who owns the property, officials said.
+Police arrested a woman on Wednesday suspected of setting small fires at the San Francisco home featured in the 1993 Robin Williams comedy "Mrs. Doubtfire" and owned by her former physician, officials said.

+Tyqwon Eugenen Welch, 25 of Los Angeles, was arrested in San Jose and booked on suspicion of attempted murder, criminal threats, trespassing, arson and possession of an incendiary device, San Francisco police said in a statement.

-Police spokesman Albie Esparza confirmed the suspect, whose name was not immediately released, had been a patient of the house's owner, prominent plastic surgeon Dr. Douglas Ousterhout.
+Police spokesman Albie Esparza said the suspect had been a patient of the house's owner, plastic surgeon Dr. Douglas Ousterhout.

-The two fires set on Monday night caused minor damage to the garage door and front door of the Queen Anne-style home seen in the 1993 comedy and where mourners left flowers and cards after Williams' suicide in August, police said.
+The two fires set on Monday night caused minor damage to the front and garage doors of the Queen Anne-style home seen in the film.
+Mourners left flowers and cards there after Williams' suicide in August, police said.

 Ousterhout, who smelled smoke and doused the flames himself, told arson investigators about a "previous interaction" with a former patient that occurred shortly before the fires were set, Esparza said.